scm-manager/svnkit-patches/README.md

 guilt new <new patch name>
 ```

-To create a new version, drop the old relase patch and create a new one:
+To create a new version, drop the old release patch and create a new one:

 ```
 guilt delete <old version>